of Inmates Covid Positive

 - We are screening and doing temp. checks on all staff members when they arrive at the facilities as well as weekly Covid testing.

 - Staff members are being directed to wear facemasks if not working alone.

 - We have increased screening at the booking area, with Jail Medical staff conducting COVID-19 screening evaluations during the pre-booking process.

-- All new incoming inmates are being kept from being introduced into the general population for the first 14 days of their stay.
+- All incoming inmates are being kept from being introduced into the general population for the first 14 days of their stay.

-- We have cancelled all public visitation.
+- We have cancelled all in-person public visitation.
 In response, inmates are authorized to send 2 out two envelopes per week free of charge.
 In addition, inmates are allowed one free 5-minute phone call per week.